 The three tests are: Horizontal Gaze Nystagmus (HGN) or Eye Test, Walk and Turn Test (WAT), and the One Leg Stand Test (OLS).
 Police officers use these tests in combination with other factors to determine if they may arrest you for drunk driving.
-This second blog will specifically address the Walk and Turn Test.
+This second blog will specifically address – What is the Walk and Turn Test.

 This is where having an experienced Wisconsin DUI/OWI Defense Attorney is crucial.
-I am certified in Standardized Field Sobriety Test Administration.
+Nathan J. Dineen is certified in Standardized Field Sobriety Test Administration.
 There are only a handful of attorneys in Wisconsin that are.
 Those of us that are trained have been through the same training, if not more, than most police officers arresting you for drunk driving.
-It is your license, your reputation, and possibly your future at stake… You need an attorney that focuses specifically on Wisconsin DUI/OWI defense.
+It is your license, your reputation, and possibly your future at stake… You need an attorney that focuses specifically on Wisconsin DUI defense.

 If you have been charged with drunk driving in eastern Wisconsin, you need someone who understands what is going on from start to finish, someone who will fight for you every step of the way.
-I offer a free initial consultation where we sit down and go over your case head-to-toe and discuss your options, likely outcomes, and the overall process.
+We offer a free initial consultation where we sit down and go over your case head-to-toe and discuss your options, likely outcomes, and the overall process.
 Call 1-877-384-6800.

 Nathan J. Dineen